Funmy-codes/Superstore-Dataset-With-PowerBi/README.md

       -  Technology category had the highest average unit price and profit margin.
       -  Small Box packaging saw the highest sales.

-## Usage
-The visualizations in this repository can be used to:
-- Understand the global and regional trends of COVID-19.
-- Analyze the differences in cases, recoveries, and fatalities across countries and regions.
-- Gain insights into how different regions were impacted and the effectiveness of recovery efforts.

 ## How to View
 You can view the visualizations by downloading the PDF file from this repository and opening it with any standard PDF viewer.

-## Dataset Source
-The data used for these visualizations were sourced from the [World Health Organization (WHO)](https://www.who.int/), with updates from various global health agencies.